 In the event of the organisation being dissolved, all assets that remain after such dissolution and the satisfaction of all debts and liabilities shall be transferred to another organisation with similar purposes, which is charitable at law and which has rules prohibiting the distribution of its assets and income to its members.

-4.7 Winding-up Public Fund
+4.7 Winding-up Gift Fund

-- In case of the winding-up of the Fund, any surplus assets are to be transferred to another fund with similar objectives that is on the Register of Environmental Organisations.
+- In case of the winding-up of the Fund, any surplus assets are to be transferred to another DGR with similar objects, which is charitable at law.

 4.8 Deductible Gift Recipient Revocation